Kugghuset/embedded-tiles/README.md

 - [Node.js and NPM](https://nodejs.org/en/)
 - [Git](https://git-scm.com/downloads)

 When both are installed, open up a terminal window (E.G. cmd.exe on Windows), and run the following commands (if you don't already have these installed, that is).
-For deployment, [forever](https://github.com/foreverjs/forever) may also be of interest, as it lets Node apps to be run as daemons in the background.
+For deployment, [pm2](https://github.com/Unitech/pm2) may also be of interest, as it lets Node apps to be run as daemons in the background and is excellent for running Node apps in production (whilst running a reverse proxy).

 First clone the repo: